DigitalSlideArchive/tifftools/README.rst

 won't be copied properly, as it is impossible to distinguish integer data from offsets given LONG or LONG8 datatypes.
-This can be remedied by defining a new ``TiffConstant`` record which contains a ``bytecounts`` entry to instruct whether the offsets refere to fixed length data or should get the length of data from another tag.
+This can be remedied by defining a new ``TiffConstant`` record which contains a ``bytecounts`` entry to instruct whether the offsets refer to fixed length data or should get the length of data from another tag.

 Because files are ALWAYS rewritten, ``tifftools`` is slower than libtiff's ``tiffset`` and most EXIF tools.